MoviesFromAHat/MoviesFromAHat.github.io/README.md

 1. The movie is selected at random just before we watch.
 No one will know what the selection is until the event.
 2. Any movie can be tabled if a majority vote is reached to table.
 3. Any movie can be removed from the list if a majority vote is reached to do so.
 Only attendees who've seen the movie can vote to remove it from the list.
-4. &ldquo;No Troma Films&rdquo; -- Matt Cheely
+4. No Troma Films -- Matt Cheely

 ## Movie Suggestions